Jordan: ICRC president concludes official visit

-"We are keen to strengthen the partnership between Jordan and the ICRC to address key humanitarian issues through policy dialogue, more systemic and innovative approaches that would optimize the outcomes of our work and promote additional support for the Jordanian authorities " Mr. Maurer said.
+"We are keen to strengthen the partnership between Jordan and the ICRC to address key humanitarian issues through policy dialogue, more systemic and innovative approaches that would optimize the outcomes of our work and promote additional support for the Jordanian authorities," Maurer said.

-Mr. Maurer heard testimonies of Syrian refugees about their daily lives during a visit to the Azraq refugee camp.
-"We will continue to offer support to refugees especially to reconnect them with family members, but we also want to build bridges to supporting sustainable income-generating activities for refugees and vulnerable Jordanians".
+Maurer heard testimonies of Syrian refugees about their daily lives during a visit to the Azraq refugee camp.
+"We will continue to offer support to refugees especially to reconnect them with family members, but we also want to build bridges to supporting sustainable income-generating activities for refugees and vulnerable Jordanians," he said.

-Mr. Maurer agreed with the Chairman of the Joint Chiefs-of-Staff, Lt.
+Maurer agreed with the chairman of the joint chiefs-of-staff, Lt.
 Gen. Mahmoud Freihat, to exchange expertise on the practical implementation of International Humanitarian Law (IHL).
 Considering the clout of Jordan in regional political and security dynamics, such a partnership aims to further promote compliance and respect for the law and humanitarian principles in the region.

-The Head of the ICRC Delegation in Jordan, Mr Juerg Montani, explained that "beyond our long-term operational presence in Jordan, supporting the country in dealing with the consequences of several crises in the region over the past 50 years, we understand Amman as an important regional hub offering a conducive platform for humanitarian dialogue and policy debates.
-What we are seeking are partnerships – with the authorities, civil society, humanitarian partners and the diplomatic community – to explore and promote humanitarian law and principles and neutral, impartial humanitarian action".
+The head of the ICRC delegation in Jordan, Juerg Montani, explained, "Beyond our long-term operational presence in Jordan, supporting the country in dealing with the consequences of several crises in the region over the past 50 years, we understand Amman as an important regional hub offering a conducive platform for humanitarian dialogue and policy debates.
+What we are seeking are partnerships – with the authorities, civil society, humanitarian partners and the diplomatic community – to explore and promote humanitarian law and principles and neutral, impartial humanitarian action."

 The ICRC has been present in Jordan since 1967.
 It carries out a wide range of activities aimed at supporting both refugees and host communities, primarily with the Jordan Red Crescent Society.
 These activities include: restoring family links, visiting detainees, promoting respect for IHL, supporting the health care system, rehabilitating vital water infrastructure and supporting livelihoods.